smart-chain-fr/ligolib/dao/docs/specification.md

 ### Lock

 To convert their tokens to voting power, owners can *lock* them.
-The lock mechanism consists in a transfer from the owner the DAO contract address, and tracking the balance of locked tokens in the storage.
+The lock mechanism consists in a transfer from the owner to the DAO contract address, and tracking the balance of locked tokens in the storage.
 Locking can only be done outside voting periods.